rlugojr/linkurious-enterprise-manual/Administration/Activating_user_authentification.md

   We strongly advise you to enable user authentication to secure the access to your data once Linkurious Enterprise is deployed on a server.
 </div>

-By default, user authentication is disabled.
-The unique user can do everything he wants and everybody can access the platform.
-First, we must create an administrator account.
+By default, user authentication is disabled and all actions are performed under the special account named *"Unique User"*.
+The unique user can do everything he wants and does not require to log in, so everybody can access the platform.
+Before enabling user authentication we must create an administrator account.

 <div class="alert alert-warning">
-  If we don't create an administrator account before enabling authenticationw we will not be able to log in.
+  If we don't create an administrator account before enabling authentication we will not be able to log in.
 </div>

-To do that, click on **Users** in the administrator dashboard, or selects the **Users** item in the **Admin** menu of the navigation bar.

-Once the user management dashboard is displayed, click on **Add** button next to "No Users".
+Let's create an administrator account.
+Click on **Users** in the administrator dashboard, or selects the **Users** item in the **Admin** menu of the navigation bar.
+Once the user management dashboard is displayed, click on the **Add** button next to "No Users".
 The user creation form appears.

 ![user-creation-form]](https://raw.githubusercontent.com/Linkurious/linkurious-enterprise-manual/master/screenshots/149.png)